-This stark reminder came about because I didn’t have my winningest week last week.
-I mean, it was not the worst week on record, and I won’t bore you with the details – but I just couldn’t get on top of things like I had anticipated I would.
+This stark reminder came about because I didn't have my winningest week last week.
+I mean, it was not the worst week on record, and I won't bore you with the details.
+But I just couldn't get on top of things like I'd anticipated I would.

-But more to the point, I realised how quickly I digested this reality and went to work putting it behind me, making a plan of action for this week, to ensure that I didn’t repeat things towards the same result.
+But more to the point, I realised just how quickly I was able to digest this reality and go to work putting it behind me.
+Making a plan of action for this week, to ensure that I didn't repeat things towards the same result.

 I realised that I chose to look at this as an opportunity for correction, instead of languishing in the mire of what I'd lost.

 Or rather, my lack of preparation.

 It was a realisation that really everything comes down to how you look at things.

 I mean, a sunrise can look dramatically different depending on where on earth you're standing.